frangdelsolar/idfl/DOCUMENTATION.md

 **_Demo_**

--   Run curl commands to test the API endpoints
+-   Run curl commands to test the API endpoints.
+Remember to replace `YOUR_AUTH_TOKEN` with a valid token.
+You can get one running the first curl command.
+-   Check responses and status codes.

 ```bash
 # Get authentication token